 The strategic intelligence initiative of the Chicago Police Department includes the use of social network analysis tools to better understand the fracturing and ‘balkanization’ of street gangs in relation to violent crime.
-Researchers who are working closely on the issue determined that social networks are the key predictor in whether an individual will become a victim of firearm-related homicide (Papachristos and Wildeman, 2013).
+Researchers who are working closely on the issue determined that social networks are the

 The technical tool behind the scenes was developed for use by law enforcement by the U.S. Military Academy at West Point and is called the Organizational, Relationship and Contact Analyzer (ORCA).
 ORCA is a derivative visual link analysis tool originally adapted to combat terrorism and insurgency.

 The powerful algorithms contained in this tool when applied to arrest, contact and link data-sets can determine individual gang membership and further identifies key persons and influential members within gang networks.
 In turn, the data is represented visually to support analysis and a better understanding of those gang networks and the nexus to violence.
 It furthers enables the fast identification of critical persons for treatment and targeting under a strategy of focused deterrence.